U.S. flag

 Adverse Effects

-Triptans may cause nausea, dizziness, and coronary vasoconstriction.[20]
-The most common side effects associated with triptans, such as paresthesia, flushing, tingling, neck pain, and chest tightness, are known as "triptan sensations."
-These side effects are most pronounced with subcutaneous triptan injections and may be less severe with other formulations.
-Cardiovascular adverse effects like arrhythmias, myocardial infarctions, and strokes are rare, occurring in less than 1 % of patients on triptans.[3]
-The severity of adverse effects may differ among triptans.[21]
+Triptans may cause nausea, dizziness, and coronary vasoconstriction.[37]
+The most common adverse effects of triptans, such as paresthesia, flushing, tingling, neck pain, and chest tightness, are known as "triptan sensations."
+These adverse effects are most pronounced with SQ triptan injections and may be less severe with other formulations.
+Cardiovascular adverse effects such as arrhythmias, myocardial infarctions, and strokes are rare, occurring in less than 1% of patients.[3]

-A post hoc analysis of five randomized placebo-controlled, double-blind clinical trials compared the rate of nausea associated with triptans.[17]
-The rate of nausea was comparable with rizatriptan 10 mg, sumatriptan (25 mg, 50 mg, or 100 mg), and naratriptan 2.5 mg.
+The severity of adverse effects may differ among triptans.[38]
+Sumatriptan-induced acute angle closure glaucoma, an ocular emergency, requires immediate treatment.[39]
+A post hoc analysis of 5 randomized placebo-controlled, double-blind clinical trials compared the rate of nausea associated with triptans.[26]
+The incidence of nausea was similar among patients treated with rizatriptan 10 mg, naratriptan 2.5 mg, and sumatriptan 25 mg, 50 mg, or 100 mg.

 Contraindications

-Triptans can cause vasoconstriction of the coronary and limb arteries; therefore, they are contraindicated in patients with a history of myocardial infarction, coronary artery disease, cerebrovascular accidents, hemiplegic migraines, uncontrolled hypertension, or peripheral vascular disease.[2]
-Other contraindications include severe hepatic or renal failure and the age of 65 years or more.
-All triptans, except for sumatriptan, are contraindicated in pregnancy and breastfeeding.[3]
-Based on data from pregnancy registries, sumatriptan is safe during pregnancy and breastfeeding.[22]
+Triptans can cause vasoconstriction of the coronary and limb arteries.
+Therefore, these drugs are contraindicated in patients with a history of coronary artery disease, myocardial infarction, cerebrovascular accidents, hemiplegic or basilar migraines, uncontrolled hypertension, and peripheral vascular disease.[2]
+Triptans should not be used in individuals who suffer from severe hepatic or renal failure or those aged 65 or older.
+Except for sumatriptan, all triptans are contraindicated in pregnancy and breastfeeding.[3]
+Wolff-Parkinson-White syndrome and arrhythmia associated with cardiac accessory conduction pathway disorders are contraindications as they can lead to life-threatening ventricular tachycardia and ventricular fibrillation.[52][53]

-There is not enough evidence that triptans increase the risk of serotonin syndrome either as monotherapy or in patients taking a selective serotonin reuptake inhibitor (SSRI) or a selective serotonin-norepinephrine reuptake inhibitor (SNRI).[23]
+Triptans should not be administered with ergot alkaloids or MAO inhibitors.[7]
+Insufficient data exist for triptans increasing the risk of serotonin syndrome either as monotherapy or in patients taking a selective serotonin reuptake inhibitor (SSRI) or a selective serotonin-norepinephrine reuptake inhibitor (SNRI).[54]

 Monitoring